ivanrybin/linear_algebra/README.md

 # linear_algebra
 some usefull stuff for computations in linear algebra with C++

-1. Determinant of matrix NxN with Gaussian elimination.
+1. Matrix determinant calculator with Gaussian elimination.